-- 4. Caution: Never press down on or grasp the body (silver) of the optical drive when removing or installing it.
+Caution: Never press down on or grasp the body (silver) of the optical drive when removing or installing it.
 Depressing the body of the optical drive could damage the mechanism.
-Grasp the optical drive by its mounting bracket only. - 5.
-Lift the rear of the drive and pull the front bezel of the drive straight back and out of the disc opening in the rear housing. - 6.
-If replacing a bad optical drive, use a T6 torx screwdriver to remove two optical drive board mounting screws.
-Disconnect and keep the board for installation on the replacement drive.
+Grasp the optical drive by its mounting bracket only.

+- 3. Lift the rear of the drive and pull the front bezel of the drive straight back and out of the access hole in the housing. - 4.
+If replacing a bad optical drive, use a T6 torx screwdriver to remove two flex cable mounting screws.
+Disconnect and keep the flex cable for installation on the replacement drive.

-7. If replacing a bad optical drive, also remove the temperature sensor from the top of the drive.
+5. If replacing a bad optical drive, remove the temperature sensor from the top of the drive.
 Discard the sensor-the replacement drive comes with a new sensor already installed.